27 Historical Fiction Books About Women in STEM

 Civil is fresh out of nursing school and has dreams of making a big difference in her post-segregation African American community.
 She works for the Montgomery Family Planning Clinic, and she’s sent to a rural cabin during her first week on the job.
 When she arrives, Civil is shocked to find that her patients are children, only 11 and 13 years old.

 The girls, Erica and India, are innocent and not even thinking of boys.
-However, because they are poor and Black, those handling their benefits have requested the children be on birth control.
+However, because they are poor and Black, those handling their benefits have requested that the children be on birth control.
 Civil struggles with this unexpected aspect of her new career.
 Despite the shocking reason for meeting the sisters, Civil is endeared to them and their family.
-However, one day when she arrives for her visit, something unthinkable has happened, and Civil soon finds herself involved in a legal case.
+However, when she arrives for one visit, something unthinkable has happened, and Civil soon finds herself involved in a legal case.

 You’ll also see Civil years later, at the end of her career, with a daughter of her own, as she tries to find peace without forgetting those she encountered along the way.

 This historical fiction novel is based on the 1973 legal case of Relf v.
 Weinberger.
-It’s a book all women should read, just be sure to grab a comforting blanket and box of tissues before you start.
+It’s a book all women should read, just be sure to grab a comforting blanket and a box of tissues before you start.

 Book Summary